horizon-research/systolic-array-dataflow-optimizer/README.md

 ## How to use

-Pre-requisite packages: scipy, numpy, sys, pprint
+Pre-requisite packages: scipy, numpy, sys, math, pprint

 To use the dataflow optimizer, you can run for helping info: